PanXF-HUST/Bi-mimic/README.md

 # Bi-mimic Learning for Occluded Pedestrian Detection
-This is the official implementation of our paper "Bi-mimic Learning for Occluded Pedestrian Detection" Code will be soon!
+This is the official implementation of our paper "Bi-mimic Learning for Occluded Pedestrian Detection",
+## Code will be soon!